thumbnail image

 2) If the test procedure improves symptoms by 50% or more, the lead wire is connected to an internal pacemaker type device.

-Advantages include fewer oral medications and side effects, as well as reduced trauma, blood loss, infection risk, and faster recovery due to the minimally invasive nature.- Contact Us
+Advantages include fewer oral medications and side effects, as well as reduced trauma, blood loss, infection risk, and faster recovery due to the minimally invasive nature.

 We have a unique, comprehensive and collaborative approach for the treatment of